nussi1000/py-ffhs-sema-dataanalysis/Readme.md

 ## :page_with_curl: Description
-This Repository contains the necessary Functions to Aggregate the Dataset and visualize them with plots and NetworkX.
+This Repository contains the necessary Functions to aggregate the Dataset and visualize them with plots and NetworkX.

 ![alt text](https://github.com/nussi1000/py-ffhs-sema-dataanalysis/blob/master/Poster.png?raw=true)